verasls/lvmisc/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Updated the package Title and Description.
+* Put the ggplot2 package name in single quotes in the Description.
-* Added \value to .Rd files explaining the return object class and structure.
-This was done to all functions in the abort.R, accuracy.R, accuracy_means.R and bmi.R files.
+* Added \value to all .Rd files it was missing.
-* Removed \dontrun{} from all the examples in the abort.R file.
+* Removed if (FALSE) {} from the examples.

 ## Test environments